ADVISORY: Apologies but our phone system is down. For booking enquiries, please message us online.

 With some research, I’ve found that the strategic use of plants has really knocked down the number of pests in and around my home, particularly mozzies.
-This means that the Mortein spends a little more time in the cupboard and there are less toxic chemicals floating around my house.
+This means that Mortein spends a little more time in the cupboard, and there are fewer toxic chemicals floating around my house.

 Here are some plants you can place around the house to make pests think twice about going anywhere near you.

 Any self-respecting chef will always have basil leaves handy.
-They're great in salads, pasta, soups and many other recipes, but insects aren't such a fan of basil.
+They're great in salads, pasta, soups, and many other recipes, but insects aren't such a fan of basil.
 Place pots of basil by your doors and effectively keep away house flies and mosquitoes!
-Best of all, Basil is really, really easy to grow!
+Best of all, Basil is easy to grow!

-Various types of marigold produce a scent that repels mosquitoes, rodents and even rabbits!
-These pretty flowers are highly recommended to be planted around the house, or along the borders of flower beds.
+Various types of marigolds produce a scent that repels mosquitoes, rodents, and even rabbits!
+These pretty flowers are highly recommended to be planted around the house or along the borders of flower beds.